 8th place: 17 and 4

 The card game Seventeen and Four is also one of the classics and was already popular at the court of Louis XV in the 18th century.
-For some, the game 17 and 4 is also called Twenty-one common and the English name is Pontoon .
+The game 17 and 4 is also known to some as Blackjack or BlackJack and the English name is Pontoon .
 The game is played with either a French sheet of 52 cards or a double-German Skat sheet with 32 cards.
 You always play against the banker.
 With two or more cards you have to get closer to the point value of 21 than the banker.
 You must not exceed the twenty-one points.
 If so, the round goes to the banker.
+In many well-stocked online casinos you can even play this card game online for real money.

 7th place: Skyjo